The low-acid alternative for titanium and other metals

-Multi-Etch® can be used on the following metals:
+Multi-Etch® is a low-acid (pH 6.8) alternative to hydrofluoric acid and can be used on the following metals:

-See Etch Times and Results for all metals tested with Multi-Etch®.
+Click here for chart of Etch Times and Effects (PDF) for all metals tested with Multi-Etch®.

-On titanium and niobium, I use Multi-Etch to remove anodizing mistakes and to clean off contamination—iron from rolling mills, heat oxides, etc. Multi-Etch will maintain the finish on titanium and niobium as long as the metal is not etched too long.
-Here’s a single piece of titanium that I left “as is” on the top, cleaned with Multi-Etch on the bottom, and then anodized.
+On titanium and niobium, I use Multi-Etch to remove anodizing mistakes and to clean off contamination—iron from rolling mills, minor heat oxides, etc. Multi-Etch will maintain the finish/texture on titanium and niobium as long as the metal is not etched too long.
+Above is a single piece of titanium that I left “as is” on the top, cleaned with Multi-Etch on the bottom, and then anodized.
 It looks like I anodized them separately but I did it all at once.